 Note: Consider using paper towels to clean kitchen surfaces and dry your hands.
 If you use cloth towels, wash them often in the hot cycle of your washing machine.

 Use separate cutting boards for raw poultry and any other food that does not require cooking.
 Carefully clean all cutting boards, countertops and utensils with soap and hot water before and after preparing raw poultry.

 Don’t rinse your turkey!
 Rinsing your turkey can spread harmful germs and bacteria around the kitchen and increases the risk of cross-contamination.

 Use a meat thermometer to verify that your turkey has reached the safest internal temperature of 165°F. For a whole turkey, the temperature should be checked in at least three places: the innermost part of the thigh, the innermost part of the wing and the thickest part of the breast.
 If you stuffed your turkey, the innermost part of the stuffing should also reach 165°F. When cooking turkey burgers, use an instant-read food thermometer inserted into several parts of the patty – including the thickest part.
-Click here for helpful meat thermometer guidelines.
+Visit the Temperature Matters page for helpful meat thermometer guidelines.

 Never place cooked turkey on an unwashed plate that was used to hold raw meat.
 Sanitize meat thermometers in-between tests.

 Leftover foods or ready-to-eat foods should be cooked until steaming hot.
 You can also use your meat thermometer to make sure they reach 165°F!